 'I appeared from a panel of three people.
-3JL 8 Mr the social worker was also there and he 9 recommended that I be sent away because I wouldn't go to 10 school.
+Mr GJL the social worker was also there and he recommended that I be sent away because I wouldn't go to school.
 I was then told that I was being put into care.
-11 My mum went mental and started screaming and shouting, so she was locked in a room.
-I was taken away by 12 Mr GJL and didn't even get to say bye to my mum.
-13 Mr GJL took me to the social work office and 14 then straight to Cardross Park Assessment Centre.'
-15 In paragraphs 13 to 55 in the statement the witness 16 speaks about his experiences at Cardross.
-17 came and said they found a place for me 19 'Mr 20 in a really nice place called St Ninian's.
-I had still 21 been hoping that I would get home and asked if I could go home first.
-He said I couldn't go home but I would 22 23 get home leave when I was there.
-He drove me to 24 St Ninian's in Gartmore, which was about half an hour's drive from Cardross.
-I was quite anxious about going to 25 a new home but I felt better knowing I would get home leave.
+My mum went mental and started screaming and shouting, so she was locked in a room.
+I was taken away by Mr GJL and didn't even get to say bye to my mum.
+Mr GJL took me to the social work office and then straight to Cardross Park Assessment Centre.'

+In paragraphs 13 to 55 in the statement the witnessspeaks about his experiences at Cardross.